Published: 2026-05-04

 The privilege risk is compounded by what the agencies call permission escalation dynamics specific to multi-agent architectures.
 When an orchestrator agent coordinates a network of sub-agents, the orchestrator’s permissions implicitly extend to anything a sub-agent can be directed to do.
 An attacker who compromises a downstream sub-agent — or who crafts a prompt injection that manipulates the orchestrator — may inherit access to all resources available to the orchestrator, not merely the sub-agent.
 The guidance illustrates this with a supply chain scenario: a procurement agent with financial system access becomes a cascading risk when downstream agents implicitly trust its outputs, allowing an attacker who has compromised an integrated tool to manipulate contracts and approve fraudulent financial transactions through a chain of inherited trust [4].

 The practical implication is that enterprise privilege provisioning for agentic AI must be fundamentally different from provisioning for human users or traditional service accounts.
 Each agent requires scoped, task-specific permissions that are separately defined, regularly audited, and revoked when the agent’s task scope changes.
+The AARM specification’s least-privilege enforcement requirement (R9 in AARM Extended) and the ATF’s Identity and Segmentation control areas provide the concrete control vocabulary needed to implement this discipline at runtime [19][20].

 Design and Configuration Risk